Harmonic functions on hyperbolic graphs

 \section{Introduction}

-The study of non-tangential convergence of harmonic functions began in 1906 with P.~Fatou \cite{Fat06}.
-He states that a positive harmonic function on the unit disc of $\mathbb{R}^2$ admits at almost all point of the unit circle a non-tangential limit.
-It is true in a lot of general cases like euclidean half-spaces, trees (\cite{Car72}), free groups (\cite{Der75}), Riemannian manifolds of pinched negative curvature (\cite{AnS85}, \cite{Anc87}), and Gromov hyperbolic graphs (\cite{Anc90}).
-It is thus natural to study cases where the harmonic function is not necessarily positive.
-Fatou's conclusion is no longer true in this more general case, and one tried to give criteria for the harmonic function to admit non-tangential limit at a point of the boundary.
-In the case of the euclidean half space $\mathbb{R}^n\times \mathbb{R}_+^*$, A.P.~Calderon and E.M.~Stein (\cite{Cal50a}, \cite{Cal50b}, \cite{Ste61}) proved that for a harmonic function $u$, the three following properties are equivalent for almost all point $\theta$ of the boundary: \begin{itemize} \item the function $u$ is non-tangentially convergent at $\theta$ \item the function $u$ is non-tangentially bounded at $\theta$ \item the area integral $\intop_{\Gamma_\theta} |\nabla u(x,y) |^2y^{1-n}dxdy$ is finite (for all $\Gamma^\theta$ where $\Gamma^\theta$ is a non-tangential cone). \end{itemize} By probabilistic methods, J.~Brossard proved the same result in 1978 \cite{Bro78}.
-A.~Koranyi remarked that hyperbolic spaces provide a more natural setting for this study.
-Indeed, several notions have simpler expressions in this case: the boundary becomes an ideal one, non-tangential cones become tubular neighbourhoods of geodesic rays...
-Following this remark, F.~Mouton proved an analogous result for harmonic functions on Riemannian manifolds of pinched negative curvature \cite{Mou94}, and for harmonic functions on trees \cite{Mou00}.
-We prove here a partial analogue for non-elementary hyperbolic groups: for a harmonic function (the notion of harmonicity is here relative to a random walk on a Cayley's graph of the hyperbolic group), non-tangential convergence is almost everywhere equivalent to non-tangential boundedness.
+The study of non-tangential convergence of harmonic functions began in 1906 with P.~Fatou \cite{Fat06}, who showed that a given positive harmonic function on the unit disc of $\mathbb{R}^2$ admits at almost all points of the unit circle a non-tangential limit.
+The same is true in many general cases: euclidean half-spaces, trees (\cite{Car72}), free groups (\cite{Der75}), Riemannian manifolds of pinched negative curvature (\cite{AnS85}, \cite{Anc87}) and Gromov hyperbolic graphs (\cite{Anc90}).
+One is thus naturaly led to the study of cases where the harmonic function is not necessarily positive.
+Fatou's conclusion is no longer true in this more general case, and several authors have made attempts to give criteria for the harmonic function to admit non-tangential limit at a point of the boundary.
+In the case of the euclidean half space ${\mathbb{R}^n\times\mathbb{R}_+^*}$, A.P.~Calder\`{o}n and E.M.~Stein (\cite{Cal50a}, \cite{Cal50b}, \cite{Ste61}) proved that for a harmonic function $u$, the following three properties are equivalent for almost all point $\theta$ of the boundary: \begin{itemize} \item the function $u$ is non-tangentially convergent at $\theta$ \item the function $u$ is non-tangentially bounded at $\theta$ \item the area integral $\intop_{\Gamma_\theta} |\nabla u(x,y) |^2y^{1-n}dxdy$ is finite (for all $\Gamma^\theta$ where $\Gamma^\theta$ is a non-tangential cone). \end{itemize} In 1978, using probabilistic methods, J.~Brossard proved the same result \cite{Bro78}.
+Shortly after, A.~Koranyi remarked that hyperbolic spaces provide a more natural setting for this study.
+Indeed, several notions have simpler expressions in this case.
+For instance the boundary becomes an ideal one, non-tangential cones become tubular neighborhoods of geodesic rays.
+Following this remark, F.~Mouton proved in 1994 an analogous result for harmonic functions on Riemannian manifolds of pinched negative curvature \cite{Mou94}, and in 2000 for harmonic functions on trees \cite{Mou00}.
+We prove here a partial analogue for hyperbolic graphs: for a harmonic function (the notion of harmonicity is here relative to a random walk on the graph), non-tangential convergence is almost everywhere equivalent to non-tangential boundedness.